Do you want to practise speaking in English, French, German, Spanish or any other language you are learning?

 Who can participate?

-- All USJ students interested in a language exchange.
+- All USJ students, teachers and other staff members interested in a language exchange.

-- All students from the following universities interested in a language exchange:
+- All students, teachers and other staff members from the following universities interested in a language exchange:

 - Cardiff Metropolitan University

 - University of Aberystwyth

 - King's College of London